HD111995/jonasermert/README.md

 :calendar: In my free time, I love to cook, play guitar and soccer

-✨ I am eager to learn
+✨ I am eager to learn VueJS and AngularJS

 ⚡️ Fun facts: I'm a huge fan of Harry Potter; I always check a second time if I have really locked the door.